 Welcome, I'm Whitney.

 Prior to starting my own practice, I worked in community mental health with children and families many who were facing intergenerational poverty, abuse and mental illness.
 Throughout my career I've worked with with refugees, people with chronic illness, children in foster care, and adults with serious and chronic mental health diagnosis.
-Additionally, I have had both personal and clinical training in working with those experiencing infertility.
+Additionally, I have had both personal and clinical training in working with those experiencing infertility, building families via adoption or third party options.

 What an incredible honor it is to witness my clients face vulnerability and work to make sense of it.
 I'd love to join you on your own journey.